JonathanFry3/KSolve/README.md

 ## What to Expect
 This program uses lots of memory.
 One of its largest data structures contains a representation of the first game state at the each branch (meaning a sequence of states where all but the last has exactly one child).
+The median number of branches is around five million, and about 99% of deals can be solved using a limit of less than 100 million branches.
 You can limit or expand the space (and time) used by using the -BRANCHES flag.
 If that data structure becomes larger than the specified limit, the program will quit unless it has already found a solution.
 In that case, it will continue until it finds an optimal solution.